aramyamal/GeneticAlgorithmSudokuSolver/README.md

  [2 8 7 4 1 9 6 3 5]
  [3 4 5 2 8 6 1 7 9]]
 ```
-where the preloaded easy sudoku input was
+and the preloaded easy sudoku input was
 ```
 easy = [
         [5,3,0,0,7,0,0,0,0],